oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 The External_IP column displays the external address.

-  6. Let's try to get some data - **you might get an error** (replace <external IP> with the ingress controllers load ballancer you got earlier)
+  6. Let's try to get some data - **you might get an error** (replace <external IP> with the ingress controllers load ballancer you got earlier) If you only get a response of `[]` it's fine, you'll just need to setup the test data (expand the section below for details)

   -  `curl -i -k -X GET -u jack:password https://<external IP>/store/stocklevel`